Need Help? Give us a call.

 Here’s a breakdown of the best high yield business savings accounts for your company:

-The Spark Business savings account is a great option for entrepreneurs who want to enjoy a high interest rate but still enjoy the brick-and-mortar convenience of banking with Capital One, featuring a promotional 1.75% APY for the first 12 months.
+The Capital One Business Advantage Savings Account is a great option for entrepreneurs who want to enjoy a high interest rate but still enjoy the brick-and-mortar convenience of banking with Capital One, featuring a promotional 2.00% APY for the first 12 months.

-BofI is the original online-only bank, beginning back in 1999 when brick-and-mortar banks would laugh at the idea of people doing all of their banking over the internet.
+Axos is the original online-only bank, beginning back in 1999 (as Bank of Internet) when brick-and-mortar banks would laugh at the idea of people doing all of their banking over the internet.
 (How far we’ve come.)
-Not only has BofI been on the block for quite a while, it also offers high-yield savings account options for business banking that beats most conventional and online banks’ rates.
+Not only has Axos been on the block for quite a while, it also offers high-yield savings account options for business banking that beats most conventional and online banks’ rates.

-The BofI Business Savings account offers .8% APY for any and all accounts that contain the initial deposit required of $1,000.
+The Axos Business Savings account offers 0.8% APY for any and all accounts that contain the initial deposit required of $1,000.
 This rate is not just promotional, so you could expect it to rise (or fall, of course) throughout the lifetime for the account.
-You’ll still get a debit card for use at ATMs nationwide, and can deposit checks through the mail, wire transfer, or through BofI’s mobile app.
+You’ll still get a debit card for use at ATMs nationwide, and can deposit checks through the mail, wire transfer, or through Axos’ mobile app.

 Sometimes local and regional banks offer interest rates that knock the socks off of national banking brands.
 What these companies lack in down-the-street accessibility for every customer, they make up for with great APYs and friendly customer service.